-The Supply Chain Sustainability School Limited is a charity that enables socially, environmentally and economically sustainable supply chains for all organisations in Australia and New Zealand through open access to micro and nano educational resources.
+The Supply Chain Sustainability School Limited is a non-profit organisation that enables socially, environmentally and economically sustainable supply chains for all organisations in Australia and New Zealand through open access to micro and nano educational resources.

 The School is an industry-wide collaboration led by our Fellows, whose vision for the School is “Collaborative accessible education for a sustainable future”.
 The School collaborates with organisations with a mutual interest in building the skills of their investors, community, customers, workforce, and suppliers.

-Or, to put it simply, we are a charity that trains people and organisations about sustainability at no cost to the user.
+Or, to put it simply, we train people and organisations about sustainability at no cost to the user.
 We fund ourselves from annual fees and pro bono contributions from Fellows.

 Who can benefit from the Supply Chain Sustainability School?